villadar/refactored-journey/README.md

 support from Intuit, Java was chosen as the development platform since it is the one most suited for creating an executable file in Linux.

-All sales receipts that have an invoice timestamp after the time of the last transferred sales receipt will be transferred during a single bulk transfer operation.
+All sales receipts that have an invoice timestamp after the invoice time of the last transferred sales receipt will be transferred during a single bulk transfer operation.
 Each imported sales receipt in QuickBooks Online will include all information specified in requirement #1.
+A date specified through a program configuration setting will be used as the minimum date boundary instead of the last transfered invoice timestamp if the provided date is later than the timestamp (requirement #3).

 Each sales receipt will be guaranteed to have a customer email address attached to it.
 If an existing customer is found in QuickBooks Online with an email address matching the one contained in